DATA PRIVACY NOTICE

 We will use your personal data for the following purposes: –

-• To inform you about of news, events, activities and services in Wroughton & Wichelstowe Parish
+• To inform you about news, events, activities and services provided by Wroughton & Wichelstowe PCC;

 • To maintain our accounts and records (including the processing of gift aid applications);

 • To enable us to provide a service for the benefit of the public in the parish of Wroughton & Wichelstowe;

 • To fundraise and promote the interests of the charity;